Kajal-Dhanjal/Portfolio1/README.md

 ---

-# 🎉 Perfect — Setup Complete
+# 🎉 Perfect: Setup Complete

 That’s it 🎉